-Proposals must include a narrative that states center/institute goals and describes how they will meet the above criteria; the statement of goals must include specific outcomes and metrics that will be used to measure progress toward the goals.
+Proposals must include a narrative which that states center/institute goals and describes how they will meet the above criteria; the statement of goals must include specific outcomes and metrics that will be used to measure progress toward the goals.

 The proposal must indicate the administrative unit and the leadership position within that unit to which the center/institute reports and must designate the process by which the center/institute will be reviewed.
 The center/institute may be reviewed: (a) as an independent unit in Program Review; (b) as part of the Program Review of the administrative unit; (c) by the administrative unit; or (d) in another specified and approved manner.
+Review should occur no less frequently than once every seven years.